Milan to Cinque Terre by Train, Driving and Day Trip

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-As you see above, the only direct lines from Milan to Cinque Terre is to the village of Monterosso.
-The other four villages will require a connection at either Monterosso Station, Genova Brignole Station or Sestri Levante.
-The ticket you purchase will tell you which station you’ll need to connect at.
+As you see above, the only direct line from Milan to Cinque Terre is to the village of Monterosso.
+The other four villages will require a connection at either Monterosso Station, Genova Brignole Station, or Sestri Levante.
+The ticket you purchase will tell you which station you’ll need to connect to.

 Now, now, don’t worry, connections are easy.
 Speaking from personal experience, from Milan we had to disembark at Levanto to catch our connecting train into Manarola.
 No mess, no fuss.
 There are signs to help point you to the correct platform/train.

 When booking your train ticket from Milan to Cinque Terre, understand there are two ticketing options – 1st class and 2nd class.
 The main difference between the first class and the second class is space.
 First-class seats are typically wider and offer more legroom vs. 2nd class.